corrily/integration-examples/react-sdk-integration/stripe/README.md

 ## Example illustrates:
 - How to render Corrily Paywall with prices and currencies coming from Corrily
-- How to create Stripe Checkout Flow on "subscribe" button click
+- How to implement Stripe Checkout Session API on server side

 ## Communication Schema